AstroSnail/nixos-at-home/powerdns/README.txt

 DNSSEC KSK rollover happens during january.
 Make sure to update DS records at the parent at some point.
 Ideally between 8-25 january.
+Oh and make sure to manually add the files /var/lib/pdns/rollover-{ksk,zsk}.txt because i can't be shat to do that automatically.